codepo8/TileEdit/README.md

 ![TileEdit Non C64 Mode](./screenshots/non-c64-colour-picker.png)

+## Continuous mode

+If you enable continuous mode, you can paint by moving the mouse without having to press down the mouse button.
+You can also enable/disable continuous mode by double-clicking the canvas.

 ## Mirroring for easier seamless tiles

 You can turn on horizontal or vertical mirroring to make it easier to pixel seamless tiles.